enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ### Workload per student
 From the beginning of the project, the team collaborated closely while maintaining a clear division of responsibilities.
 Tasks were distributed based on prior experience and expertise.
 Linus Degen, who had previously explored the use of RDF triplestores in the context of this project, took the lead on implementing the backend, the persistence layer, and the integration with The Things Network (TTN).
-Enrico Cirignaco, with a background in embedded systems and containerization, focused on the compiler engine, firmware flashing mechanisms, the web frontend, and DevOps tasks.
+Enrico Cirignaco, with a background in embedded systems and containerization, focused on the compiler engine, firmware programming mechanisms, the web frontend, and DevOps tasks.

 The following table provides a breakdown of the main responsibilities:
 | Area                              | Linus Degen | Enrico Cirignaco |